-Immanuel and Elliot are adorable, loving brothers who attend Open Door Learning Center, an intentionally-inclusive preschool at The Arc of Loudoun at Paxton Campus.
+Immanuel and Elliot are adorable, loving brothers who attend Open Door Learning Center, an intentionally-inclusive preschool at The Arc of Loudoun.
 Since attending ODLC for the past year and a half, parents Debbie and David have seen a tremendous difference in both of their sons.

 “When Immanuel first started at ODLC, he had trouble sitting at circle time, needed extensive help with transitions, and also had trouble playing with other children,” said Debbie.
 “Now he’s expanded his socialization and kindergarten readiness skills.”